syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/notes/python-persist.md

 {: .notice--primary-start}

-**NOTE:** Starting with 3.26, {{ site.product.short_name }} assigns a persist name to Python sources and destinations.
+Starting with 3.26, {{ site.product.short_name }} assigns a persist name to Python sources and destinations.
 The persist name is generated from the class name.
 If you want to use the same Python class multiple times in your {{ site.product.short_name }} configuration, add a unique persist-name() to each source or destination, otherwise {{ site.product.short_name }} will not start.

 For example: